You are in your 40's, 50's, or 60's and feel like you want to

-- Kitchen for guests to use.
+- A kitchen for guests to use.

 - "Above and beyond" service from the owner and staff.

-Economics of a Guesthouse - Business Model Comparisons
+Economics of a Guest House - Business Model Comparisons

-The very best guesthouses have solid business models and practices.
+The very best guest houses have solid business models and practices.
 Prices at these places are usually higher than competitors, not lower.
 A strong business model, professional practices, and higher prices allow the owner to continually update, refresh and maintain the facilities, and pay staff well.
-A virtuous cycle develops for guesthouses that operate professionally.
-A quickly degenerating cycle develops for those guesthouses that operate without care for facilities, staff, and guests.
-Most disheartening are those guesthouses which try to offer a really low price and skimp on everything, with guests trading off financial savings against a poor experience.
+A virtuous cycle develops for guest houses that operate professionally.
+A quickly degenerating cycle develops for those guest houses that operate without care for facilities, staff, and guests.
+Most disheartening are those guest houses which try to offer a really low price and skimp on everything, with guests trading off financial savings against a poor experience.

 Getting the business model "right" for a specific town, city, and country situation is necessary.
 The recipe will be a bit different in each place but there are some foundation pieces that seem to be universal.
-Below is a comparison between a typical guesthouse business model and those of other types of accommodation:
+Below is a comparison between a typical guest house business model and those of other types of accommodation:

-Majority of revenue and profits come from private room fees.
+|The majority of revenue and profits come from private room fees.
 Mid-range pricing of room rates, relative to a specific geographic area.

-+ drink and snack sales (minor source)
++ drink and snack sales (a minor source)

 |Revenue and profits come from a mix of 3 parts: shared room fees.

 + alcohol and snack sales (A very significant source of revenue and profits)

-|Majority of revenue and profits come from private room fees, which are higher due to the special natural nature of the lodge location.
+|Majority of revenue and profits come from private room fees, which are higher due to the special natural attributes of the lodge location.

 + alcohol and food sales (significant and necessary secondary source of revenue and profits)

-+ extra services, such as yoga classes, mountain bike or kayak rentals, etc. .
++ extra services, such as yoga classes, mountain bike or kayak rentals, etc.

+By now it should be obvious that the best guest houses have some pretty clear principles and practices that make them successful.
 But is it enough to simply operate professionally, in a friendly manner, and with awesome service?
 In other words, does "build a better mousetrap and the world will beat a path to your doorstep", as the old saying goes, work?

-Marketing Principles of Top Guesthouses:
+Marketing Principles of Top Guest Houses:

 Principle #1: Awesome service is #1

 - Guests are greeted warmly upon arrival by the owner or a staff member.
 100% of the time.
 No excuses for less than 100%.
 This is the first time the guest may be in the country, city, and culture.
 They are hyper-sensitive to everything.
 First impressions in this case are huge.
 And they may be tired from traveling, adding to the impact that a warm welcome can give.
-Having personally experienced the sense of relief when being greeted warmly at a guesthouse after a long day of traveling, I can attest personally to the power of a warm welcome.
-Finally, I observed a #1 rated guesthouse owner not only meet every single guest upon arrival, but help them with luggage and do the same when they left, staying outside with them until their transportation arrived and seeing them off with a hug and a cheery wave.
-Did I mention that this guesthouse was #1 on Trip Advisor for their area and category?
+Having personally experienced the sense of relief when being greeted warmly at a guest house after a long day of traveling I can attest personally to the power of a warm welcome.
+Finally, I observed a #1 rated guest house owner not only meet every single guest upon arrival, but help them with luggage and do the same when they left, staying outside with them until their transportation arrived and seeing them off with a hug and a cheery wave.
+Did I mention that this guest house was #1 on Trip Advisor for their area and category?

-- Guests are shown personally to their rooms and are given a full introduction to the guesthouse, making them both feel at home and feel safe that they understand how things work there.
+- Guests are shown personally to their rooms and are given a full introduction to the guest house, making them both feel at home and feel safe that they understand how things work there.
 Often guests have things on their mind when they arrive, such as an attraction booking they need done urgently.
 This is a great time to answer any questions they have and help relieve their anxieties at the same time - anxieties that can be heightened by their tiredness after having traveled a long time before arriving.

 - Guests are supported fully with their travel information, comfort, and social needs during the stay.
-Guesthouse owners and staff learn very quickly how to personally and professionally manage guest social needs.
+Guest house owners and staff learn very quickly how to personally and professionally manage guest social needs.

 - Guests are treated just as well when they leave as when they arrive.
 This cements the relationship and creates the natural opportunity to ask them for a Trip Advisor rating and referrals.

-- It is almost ridiculous how well some highly successful guesthouses integrate with other hospitality service providers, including local restaurants, shuttle operators, and tour guides.
-Not only does everyone earn a commission on bookings in both directions (room bookings coming and on tours, for example) but guesthouse owners are in the perfect position of trusted advisor to the guest, building their own credibility and customer satisfaction from awesome integrated guest experiences.
-Making the effort to build and maintain strong relationships with trusted "partners" in the area is what the best guesthouses do.
+- It is almost ridiculous how well some highly successful guest houses integrate with other hospitality service providers including local restaurants, shuttle operators, and tour guides.
+Not only does everyone earn a commission on bookings in both directions (room bookings coming and on tours, for example) but guest house owners are in the perfect position of trusted advisor to the guest, building their own credibility and customer satisfaction from awesome integrated guest experiences.
+Making the effort to build and maintain strong relationships with trusted "partners" in the area is what the best guest houses do.
 So the key here is "trust".
 Everyone wins with trust.
-There is no benefit for the guesthouse owner if the service being provided by partners is not excellent.
+There is no benefit for the guest house owner if the service being provided by partners is not excellent.